aelbagory2023/web-client-pocket/src/components/item/item.anatomy.md

 ---

 ## Excerpt
 Excerpt generated from the content of the article.
-Generally this is
+Generally this is pulled from meta-data if it exists, and otherwise is derived from article content

 ### Derived from:
 - curatedExcerpt — Explicitly set by the curation team